Task Status¶

 Note

-If the task is not given, the task is interpret to be the task the condition is set to.
+If the task is not given, the task is interpret to be

-Task Running
+Task Running¶

 from rocketry.conds import running